neerajprao/Fire-Suppression-System/README.md

 ## License

 This project is open-source and available under the MIT License.

 ---

 ## Contact

-For any questions or inquiries, please feel free to reach out.
+For any questions or inquiries, feel free to reach out:
+**neerajprao113838@gmail.com**

 ---